ibm-cloud-docs/Cloudant/tutorials/create_query.md

 Exercises for both the ![Command line icon](../images/CommandLineIcon.png) _Command line_
 and ![Dashboard icon](../images/DashboardIcon.png) _{{site.data.keyword.Bluemix_notm}} Dashboard_ are provided.
 The
-{{site.data.keyword.cloudantfull}} Dashboard exercises give you a visual example of each task.
+{{site.data.keyword.Bluemix}} Dashboard exercises give you a visual example of each task.
 You can follow the links throughout the tutorial for more information.

 To begin, you create the `query-demo` database and some documents that